AdvancedResearch

 When you dig deep into this rabbit hole

 When I say “merely an optimization algorithm”, this is not true in the everyday meaning of these words.
-It is true that a such algorithm will optimize for a single thing, but the problem is that this simple thing is highly interconnected with everything.
+It is true that a such algorithm will optimize for a single thing, but the problem is that this single thing is highly interconnected with everything.

 The intelligence due to selection effects in an exponential reference class, is a “low level algorithm” that could be much closer to the description of physical laws.
 Therefore, since the observer in a such universe is a product of a high level algorithm that runs on top of a low level algorithm, those two effects combined can be highly complex and interacting and interfering with each other.

-For example, an selection effect does not explain e.g. why human noses are of a particular size, unless you have a very powerful computer that could trace all mutations and compute an expected nose size in a flat reference class and compare it to an exponential reference class.
+For example, a selection effect does not explain e.g. why human noses are of a particular size, unless you have a very powerful computer that could trace all mutations and compute an expected nose size in a flat reference class and compare it to an exponential reference class.
 On the other hand, a selection effect makes it easier to explain how an observer ends up with the most complex brain among all other animals evolved so far.
 However, there are nuances to this idea that shows how problematic it is to separate the effects:

-The “merely an optimization algorithm” we are talking about, changes the perspective of how one looks at the universe, at humans and everything.
+The “merely an optimization algorithm” we are talking about, changes the perspective of how one looks at the universe, humans and everything.

 Can this effect be harvested?